 - 1. Falkirk Council has a duty under the Local Government in Scotland Act 2003 to secure best value and ensure continuous improvement in the Services it delivers.
-The Council must ensure that public money is used economically, efficiently, and effectively, with due regard to the achievement of sustainability.
-To help ensure that these responsibilities are met, the Council must put in place robust governance arrangements, ensuring that these are properly applied. - 2.
+Public money must be used economically, efficiently, and effectively, and with due regard to the achievement of sustainability.
+To help ensure that these responsibilities are met, the Council must put in place, and apply, robust governance arrangements. - 2.
+While the importance of sound governance can never be overstated, pressures relating to, for example, the ongoing economic climate, Welfare Reform, the move towards Health and Social Care integration, Police and Fire service reform, the ever more complex challenges posed by information technology, and changes to the way the Council goes about its business, mean that transparency, integrity, and accountability in the delivery of services have never been more important. - 3.
 Responsibility for ensuring good governance is shared by all Council employees and elected Members.
-To demonstrate Falkirk Council's commitment to ensuring good governance, this Annual Governance Statement (the Statement) has been prepared on the basis of the principles set out in the CIPFA / SOLACE Framework 'Delivering Good Governance in Local Government'.
-It should be noted that any review of governance arrangements can provide reasonable (not absolute) assurance that policies, aims, and objectives are being applied and implemented as intended. - 3.
-The CIPFA / SOLACE Framework defines governance as being the arrangements that ensure Authorities are doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest, and accountable manner.
-In practice, this comprises the systems, processes, cultures, and values by which the Council is directed and controlled, and through which it engages with the community. - 4.
-Preparation of this Statement meets the requirements of Section 3.7 of the Code of Practice on Local Authority Accounting in the United Kingdom 2011/12.
+To demonstrate the Council's commitment to ensuring good governance, this Annual Governance Statement (Statement) has been prepared on the basis of the principles set out in the CIPFA / SOLACE Framework 'Delivering Good Governance in Local Government'.
+This defines governance as doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest, and accountable manner.
+Fundamentally, this relates to the way the Council is directed and controlled, and through which it engages with the community. - 4.
+That said, it should be noted that any review of governance can provide only reasonable (not absolute) assurance that policies, aims, and objectives are being applied and implemented as intended. - 5.
+Preparation of this Statement meets the requirements of Section 3.7 of the Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.